Dow, S&P post worst week in months after hawkish Fed spooks investors

 “I’m not surprised to see the market sell off a little bit.
 I’m never surprised, given the strong run we’ve had for such a long period of time, when you see some periods of profit-taking,” said Tim Ghriskey, chief investment strategist at Inverness Counsel in New York.

-The CBOE volatility index (.VIX), Wall Street's fear gauge, closed Friday at a four-week high.
+The CBOE volatility index, Wall Street’s fear gauge, closed Friday at a four-week high.

 “Next week, you will have various Fed governors give speeches, and we’ll have the same thing: some governors will be more hawkish, and some will be more dovish, so you’ll see some back-and-forth,” Ghriskey added.

-The upward commodity move didn't translate into positive sentiment for U.S. energy stocks, with the sector's index (.SPNY) the worst performer on the day.
-The utilities (.SPLRCU) and financials (.SPSY) indexes also fell by more than 2%.
+The upward commodity move didn’t translate into positive sentiment for U.S. energy stocks, with the sector’s index the worst performer on the day.
+The utilities and financials indexes also fell by more than 2%.

 Friday was also “quadruple witching day,” the quarterly simultaneous expiration of U.S. options and futures contracts.
 It was the largest options expiration in history, noted Randy Frederick, vice president of trading and derivatives for Charles Schwab.